Emmanuel Botwe – Headteacher

 Emmanuel Botwe was born, raised and educated in South London.
 He attended a comprehensive school and went to Corpus Christi College Oxford, where he gained a First Class degree in Politics, Philosophy and Economics.
 Prior to moving north with his wife and two daughters in 2015, he was Deputy Headteacher for Raising Standards at an Outstanding School in South Oxfordshire.
 His outside interests revolve around his beloved Arsenal Football Club, reading and listening to new music.
 He was recently appointed as a Local Leader of Education (LLE) which means that he is accredited to support other secondary schools.

-Andy Pilbury – Deputy Headteacher (Ethos and Standards)
+Andy Pilbury – Deputy Headteacher (Raising Standards)

 Andy Pilbury grew up in a combination of South East Cheshire and Kent before studying a Sports Science and Geography degree and completing his PGCE.
 Spending the first